 • The Friends Gardening Group meet once a week and work alongside the professional gardeners thus obtaining inside knowledge of how a world famous garden is maintained.
 This work provides a marvellous opportunity to increase your gardening skills & to make new friends.

-• Every spring members of the Friends lead the extremely popular Bluebell Walks through the magnificent woods & round the Estate.
+• Every spring members of the Friends lead the extremely popular Estate & Bluebell Walks through the magnificent woods & round the Estate.

-• At the Garden Festival members produce beautiful floral displays for all the rooms in the Hall.
+• Beautiful floral displays at the Garden Festival are created by members for all the rooms in the Hall.
 This is a particularly popular activity – we use some bought flowers but we also pick a lot in the Gardens so it is a marvellous opportunity to develop your artistic skills in a relaxed and friendly atmosphere.

 • At the Garden Festival Friends also man the information point and run the very popular Plant Creche.